 Conclusion

+These ten things to know about Lipedema can help you better understand, advocate, and effectively seek care for yourself or your loved ones.
 Understanding and addressing Lipedema is vital for improving the lives of those affected.
 If you or someone you know is affected by this, please know that you are not alone and there are resources to help.
 You can find patient support groups and more resources here.

 To learn more about our latest LF resources, hear about upcoming events, and stay informed about ongoing research, we invite you to visit our website and sign up for our newsletter.